 Welcome!
 We are glad you want to use Chameleon for your Computer Science experiments.
 We will get you on your way in these 3 easy steps.

-Step 1: Get an account
+Step 1: Create a Chameleon account

-Step 2: Join a project
+Step 2: Create or join a project

-To join a project, you can (1) apply for a new project or (2) ask the PI of an existing Chameleon project to add you.
+To use Chameleon, you will need to be associated with a project that is assigned an allocation.
+This means that you either need to (1) apply for a new project or (2) ask the PI of an existing Chameleon project to add you.

-Step 3: Start using Chameleon
+Step 3: Start using Chameleon!

 Congratulations, you are now ready to go!

 Chameleon provides two types of resources with links to their respective users guides below: